Ray Dalio: Investment career

-Professional start
+During his time at Harvard, Dalio and his friends created the company that later became Bridgewater Associates.
+Its goal was to trade commodities, but the venture yielded little fruit.
+Dalio later used the name "Bridgewater" for his hedge fund.

-After graduating from Harvard, Dalio married and started a family.
-He moved to Wilton, Connecticut, where he lived and traded out of a converted barn.
-Dalio then worked on the floor of the New York Stock Exchange and traded commodity futures.
+After graduating from Harvard, Dalio moved to Wilton, Connecticut, where he traded out of a converted barn.
+He then worked on the floor of the New York Stock Exchange and traded commodity futures.
 He later worked as the Director of Commodities at Dominick & Dominick LLC.
-In 1974 he became a futures trader and broker at Shearson Hayden Stone, a securities firm run by Sandy Weil, who later became famous for building up Citigroup.
+In 1974, he became a futures trader and broker at Shearson Hayden Stone, a securities firm run by Sandy Weill, who later became famous for building up Citigroup.
 At the firm, Dalio's job was to advise cattle ranchers, grain producers, and other farmers on how to hedge risks, primarily with futures.
-But he was largely dissatisfied with Shearson Hayden Stone's hierarchical structure, which reminded him of primary education.
-He longed for the more freedom-based lifestyle of college.
-At one point, he paid a stripper to drop her clothes in front of a crowd at the annual convention of the California Food and Grain Growers' Association.
-His creative ways of blowing off steam continued, and exploded on New Year's Eve in 1974 after he went out drinking with some colleagues, including his boss.
-After a disagreement with his superior, a drunk Dalio punched him in the face.
-Soon afterward, he was let go from his job at Shearson Hayden Stone.
+Dalio was fired from Shearson Hayden Stone after punching his boss in the face while drunk at a New Year's Eve party in 1974.

 Founding of Bridgewater Associates

-Despite his aggressive behavior, numerous clients at Shearson Hayden Stone retained their trust in Dalio, and continued to allow him to manage their money.
-With this capital, he was able to scrape together the beginnings of his asset management fund.
-In 1975, he founded Bridgewater Associates out of his two-bedroom New York City apartment.
-Bridgewater started out as a wealth advisory firm, in which capacity it served numerous corporate clients, mostly retained from Dalio's job at Shearson Hayden Stone.
-The main areas in which Dalio advised were currencies and interest rates.
+In 1975, he founded Bridgewater Associates.
+Bridgewater started out as a wealth advisory firm, which served numerous corporate clients, mostly retained from Dalio's job at Shearson Hayden Stone.
 The company began publishing a paid subscription research report, Daily Observations, in which it analyzed global market trends.
 Dalio's big break came when McDonald's signed on as a client of his firm.
 Bridgewater then began to grow rapidly.
 The firm signed on larger clients, including the pension funds for the World Bank and Eastman Kodak.
-In 1981 the firm opened an office in Westport, Connecticut, which was where Ray and his wife wanted to start a family.
-Dalio started to become well-known outside of Wall Street after turning a profit from the 1987 stock market crash.
-The next year, he appeared on an Oprah Winfrey Show episode titled "Do Foreigners Own America?"
-In 1991, he launched Bridgewater's flagship strategy, "Pure Alpha", a reference to the Greek letter that, in Wall Street terminology, represents the surcharge a money manager can earn above a particular market benchmark, such as the NASDAQ.
+In 1981, the firm opened an office in Westport, Connecticut, which was where Ray and his wife wanted to start a family.
+Dalio started to become well known outside of Wall Street after turning a profit from the 1987 stock market crash.
+In 1991, he launched Bridgewater's flagship strategy, "Pure Alpha", a reference to the Greek letter that, in Wall Street terminology, represents the excess returns a money manager can create in addition to market returns when adjusted for risk.
 In 1996, Dalio launched All Weather, a fund that pioneered a steady, low-risk strategy that later became known as risk parity.